niplav/site/notes_on_politics_especially_economics.md

 ### Regulate/Tax Companies Proportional to Size

 ### Nate Soares Should Release His Notes on this Topic

+### Planned Economies Should be Possible, but Seem Difficult

+See [johnswentworth
+2018](https://www.lesswrong.com/posts/brhWPoNsBN7za3xjs/competitive-markets-as-distributed-backprop "Competitive Markets as Distributed Backprop").
+The whole method of analysing the way in which markets are information processing systems is fascinating.
+Related: Towards a New Socialism by Cockshott, Hayek's essay on the economic calculation problem, that one paper that claims markets are efficient iff P=NP.

+Related question: How much are current economies limited by very hard computational problems, compared to mundane everyday "nobody bothered looking at this yet" problems?

 ### Some Infuriating Arguments Related to Economics